Last Updated on May 6, 2023

 My friend Linda says that I am a Francophile.
 I love everything French, so for my 50th birthday trip, my husband took me to Paris!
 Since I will be 62 this year, it has will be 12 years ago, but the shine has not dimmed from that magical trip one iota!

 In Paris, we stayed in a small hotel in the heart of the city.
-All of our planning was through a travel agency with tours and all prepared ahead of time.
+All of our planning was through a travel agency with tours.
+It was all prepared ahead of time.
 We left downtime for touring the city, but the worry of finding our way from place to place was already taken care of.

 Note from Moyer Memoirs: